swiftomkar/seneca-fast26-pytorch/AEC_readme.md

 While these repositories hold the source code, we also provide a docker image that you can download and use to run and evaluate Seneca.
-For AEC members: For ease and efficiency of evaluation, you can directly start with the docker container setup.

 ## Process to verify "Artifact functional"